Milan Lučanský

 Milan Lučanský (10 February 1969 – 30 December 2020) was a Slovak police officer who was the President of police of Slovak Police Force from 31 May 2018 to 31 August 2020.

 Death

-29th of December, Lučasnký was supposed to visit a psychologist, this examination didn't imply that he would want to commit suicide.
+29 December, Lučanský was supposed to visit a psychologist, this examination didn't imply that he would want to commit suicide.
 At 16:30, his cell was checked.
-At 16:39 it was noticed that he didn't take his food and at 16:40 his cell was opened and a attempt of saving his life began.
-Rescuers managed to revive him and he was transferred to University hospital with polyclinic J. A. Reiman in Prešov.
-Lučanský have died a day after he tried hanging himself in his cell on 30th of December 2020.
+At 16:39 it was noticed that he didn't take his food and at 16:40 his cell was opened and an attempt to save his life began.
+Rescuers managed to revive him and he was transferred to University hospital with policlinic J. A. Reiman in Prešov.
+Lučanský died a day after he tried hanging himself in his cell on 30th of December 2020.